 How co-browse works

 During a co-browse session, co-browse sends any changes to your website’s Document Object Model (DOM) to PureCloud.
 The DOM describes the underlying structure of webpages.
-Co-browse then uses this information to build the same page the sharer sees on the agent’s screen seamlessly.
+Co-browse then uses this information to build the same page the sharer sees on the viewer’s screen seamlessly.
 Co-browse watches for any change on the page, such as scrolling, clicking, or text typed in a form field.
-When there is a change to the DOM, co-browse sends the change to PureCloud and updates the agent’s view in real time.
+When there is a change to the DOM, co-browse sends the change to PureCloud to update the viewer’s screen in real time.